gunnarpope/cv/index.md

 * Leveraging machine learning (ML) algorithms to classify physiological behavior
 * Deploying Machine Learning applications (MLops) into the cloud and on embedded devices
 * Automating development pipelines (unit tests, CICD, etc.) for high-quality, continuous deployment
-* Full stack algorithm development using Python for algorithm development and then translating algorithm to embedded-C on a wearable, wirless device
+* Full stack algorithm development using Python for algorithm development
+* Translating algorithms from Python into embedded-C on a wearable, wirless device
 * Extensive background in low-power, wireless communication (BLE)

 **Blockchain Engineer at EOS Sweden** `Jun 2019 - Nov 2019`